prechelt/ojsrqc/plugins/generic/reviewqualitycollector/README.md

   RQC (settings fail)
   Web Feed (2 radiobuttons, one with an integer textbox) Usage statistics (Sections, checkboxes, text fields, pulldown)
+- Beware of the various _persistent_ caches, e.g. for plugin settings
 - LoadHandler described in OSJ2.1 TechRef p.
 46